 The bird wanted explaining.
 Couldn’t blame drugs anymore; his chemical romance had ended years ago.
 A hallucination, perhaps?
 He still required psychotherapy, all these years on, but seemed he was a tough case.
 Regardless, Doctor Balthus never used the word psychotic when describing his symptoms.
 Maybe alternate universe was the best excuse for that ridiculous parrot.

 “Well, now that you mention…” He turned toward the bear.

 But the bear had vanished.
 In his place, a moustachioed gent with outrageous eyebrows perused an outdoorsy magazine.
 A round, brown fur hat, complete with ear flaps, hung over a corner of his chairback.

 The band won’t make any money in remote Finland.
 But Pam insists on including the tiny country in their Scandinavian tour.
 “What could go wrong,” she says.
 Well.
 Plenty, when one is cursed, sent off on a quest, and especially when one’s mum turns up and starts flirting with the tour manager.
 Can Martin fulfil his quest, survive the supernatural denizens of Finland, and withstand his mother?

+Pros: Action packed plot.
+Vivid, cinematic prose.
+Characters with emotional depth.
 Possible Cons: High graphic index (violence).
 First two chapters with minor issues.